 The court in In re Auto.
 Antitrust Cases I & II (2016) 1 CA5th 127 found that meeting minutes were a “textbook example” of an adoptive admission; by engaging in the review and revision process, the party clearly manifested belief in the accuracy of the records.
 See §19.14.

-A lay witness may recount his impressions and conclusions based on participation in meeting as a percipient witness.
-See In re Auto Antitrust Cases I & II (2016) 1 CA5th 127 in §20.4.
+A lay witness may recount his impressions and conclusions based on participation as a percipient witness at a meeting.
+See In re Auto.
+Antitrust Cases I & II (2016) 1 CA5th 127 in §20.4.

 Unduly Prejudicial Evidence